Bartvds/mocha-unfunk-reporter/README.md

 ## Notes

-* There's an object-compare diff output powered by [objectDiff](https://github.com/NV/objectDiff.js), wirks nicely with [chai](http://chaijs.com/)'s equal/deepEqual/jsonOf etc.
+* There's an object-compare diff output powered by [objectDiff](https://github.com/NV/objectDiff.js), usefull with [chai](http://chaijs.com/) and deepEqual().
-* I would like to add string diff support but it will be tricky to do without depending on colors.
+* There should be string diff support but it will be tricky to do without depending on colors.
-* The reporter should easily be adapted to alternate unfunky display modes, I might even support browser consoles or remote logging.
+* The reporter could easily be adapted to alternate unfunky display modes, I might even support browser consoles or remote logging.

 ## Usage